oVirt/ovirt-site/source/release/4.0.0/index.html.md

 # oVirt 4.0.0 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 4.0.0 Release Candidate 4 as of June 21th, 2016.
+The oVirt Project is pleased to announce the availability of oVirt 4.0.0 Release as of June 23rd, 2016.

 oVirt is an open source alternative to VMware™ vSphere™, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Red Hat Enterprise Linux 7.2, CentOS Linux 7.2 (or similar).

-This is pre-release software.
-Please take a look at our [community page](http://www.ovirt.org/community/) to know how to ask questions and interact with developers and users.
-All issues or bugs should be reported via the [Red Hat Bugzilla](https://bugzilla.redhat.com/).
-The oVirt Project makes no guarantees as to its suitability or usefulness.
-This pre-release should not to be used in production, and it is not feature complete.

 To find out more about features which were added in previous oVirt releases, check out the [previous versions release notes](http://www.ovirt.org/develop/release-management/releases/).